larse514/gohelloworldservicecontainer/README.md

+# WARNING - not yet fit for general consumption
 This needs a lot of work, but the basic working framework of it is there.

 parking it here as a TODO